devutkarsh/blog.github.io/content/post/getting-started-with-kubernetes-manifests.md

 pod "curl-test" deleted
 ```

-This resulted in 400 status error because it was looking for a s3 bucket abc with objeck key xyz which is not present, but we know that we were able to trigger the service communication atleast.
+This resulted in a 400 status error because it was looking for an AWS S3 bucket **abc** with object key **xyz** which is not present, but we know that we were able to trigger the service communication at least.

-To verify that s3-streamer service was invoked using the DNS assigned on the local cluster network from inside of our throw away pod, we will take a look at the logs generatd by s3-streamer service as pasted below.
+To verify that s3-streamer service was invoked using the DNS assigned on the local cluster network from inside of our throw-away pod, we will take a look at the logs generated by s3-streamer service as pasted below.
 To confirm we can see line number 27 in the output -
 ```java
 devutkarsh@ud s3-streamer % kubectl get pods
 NAME                          READY   STATUS    RESTARTS   AGE